 Respect for Life

 Some families over the past year have taken on roles as advocates for gun control and mental health.
 Issues like that took center stage in the aftermath of the shooting, and in some of his homilies last year, Msgr.
 Weiss stressed the need to go beyond particular policy issues to address violence in society.
-He still feels that the most important thing is a renewal of society’s respect for human life, and he often broaches the subje
+He still feels that the most important thing is a renewal of society’s respect for human life, and he often broaches the subject from the pulpit.

 “He sometimes says, ‘Think about whether you really want your child to have that violent video game,’” Arsenault reported.
 “Think about what that can do to their own mind in desensitizing them to death or to violence.”

 “I’ve always felt that until all of us embrace life and embrace the respect each person deserves, all the legislation in the world is not going to help us,” Msgr.
 Weiss said in an interview.
 “We really need to adapt an attitude about life, and our new Holy Father is really helping us to do that.
 I’m still very hopeful.”